 Owned and operated by The Turn

 The Turn, is a highly successful rehabilitation-based fitness program for golfers with disabilities.
-In 2002, Return To Golf (now The Turn)began with the simple goal of using the game of golf as a means to help disabled golfers become more active, both on and off the course.
+In 2002, The Turn (formerly Return To Golf) began with the simple goal of using the game of golf as a means to help disabled golfers become more active, both on and off the course.
 Learn more at jointheturn.org or complete the "Request Information" form (right).

-To date, The Turn has served more than 250 participants and is constantly growing.
-Participants vary by age and golfing experience.
+To date, The Turn has served more than 400 members and is constantly growing.
+Members vary by age and golfing experience.
 These individuals represent a broad range of physical disabilities including stroke survivors, amputees, traumatic brain injuries, blindness, arthritis, cerebral palsy and more.
-Local organizations like Youth Challenge, Veterans Hospital, Cleveland Sight Center and Hanson House also utilize the The Turn facilities.
+Local organizations like Youth Challenge, Veterans Hospital, Cleveland Sight Center, Louis Stokes VA Medical Center, Hanson House and Wounded Warriors Project also utilize the The Turn facilities.

-The Turn participants have the opportunity to participate in weekly golf activities, including PGA Professional instruction and The Turn league.
-Through a partnership with the Cleveland Clinic, each session participants have access to a physical therapist.
+Members of The Turn have the opportunity to participate in weekly golf activities, including PGA Professional instruction and The Turn league.
+Through a partnership with the Cleveland Clinic, each session members have access to a physical therapist.
 This golf-rehabilitation improves their golf game, but more importantly, maximizes their ability to perform the activities of daily living we take for granted.